🇧🇷 → 🇮🇳

 Your native language (Português) quietly pushes you into specific Hindi errors.
 Here are the ones to watch — and the fix for each.
 This is exactly how WordSlick coaches you, every day.

-See my full report & start free →Hindi nouns are masculine or feminine, and adjectives AND verbs agree with them (achchhā laṛkā / achchhī laṛkī).
+Hindi nouns are masculine or feminine, and adjectives AND verbs agree with them (achchhā laṛkā / achchhī laṛkī).

 WordSlick builds every daily lesson around your real mistakes, coaches your native-language interference, and lets you practise real conversations with instant correction.